rmccullagh/libsmartstring/README.md

 true if `str` was able to appended to the current `SmartString` buffer.
 Otherwise it returns false.

+`bool smart_string_append_sprintf(SmartString* ss, const char* format, ...)`

+**DESCRIPTION**

+Append a formated string to the `SmartString` buffer.
+Taking a variable argument list, it internally calls vsnprintf with a locally allocated buffer.
+It will continue to resize the locally allocated buffer if `vsnprintf` indicates that the resulting string was truncated.
+The locally allocated buffer is freed before the function returns to the caller.

+**RETURN VALUE**

+true if the format and arguments were able to appended to the `SmartString` buffer.
+Otherwise it returns false.

 `bool smart_string_starts_with(SmartString* ss, const char* str)`

 **DESCRIPTION**